Automattic/_s/style/README.md

 * **Solid or no background**\
     Use a Wordpress multiple columns (2 columns) block with `wp-block-container` class.
-    Use `is-style-full` class to obtain an inner content with a maximum width of 600px on desktop;
+    Add `container__header` class to the set a max-width of 700px for header elements.
 * **Background image**\
     Use a Wordpress Media and Text block with `has-image-background` class.
     The media component will be set as the block background.